lipingfangs/VAP/README.md

-  -h, --help            show this help message and exit --inindex ININDEX     the index of your data after process of graphsamtools --out OUT             The output file name of the image --drawtype DRAWTYPE   Types of your data you want to visualization (onlytrack/read/coverage/mutiplesamples) --anntracks ANNTRACKS
+  -h, --help            show this help message and exit --inindex ININDEX     the index of your data after process of graphsamtools --out OUT             The output file name of the image --geneinfo GENEINFO   bed file contained gene info --gff GFF             Annotation file of the graph genome --fa FA               Phase the sequence of reliable tracks --drawtype DRAWTYPE   Types of your data you want to visualization (onlytrack/read/coverage/mutiplesamples/Popultaion) --anntracks ANNTRACKS
                         High light the pair-end supported tracks(pathways), default not (0) --pairend PAIREND     Display the pair end information or not, default not (0)